scude/Ai-engineer-formation-project-10/README.md

 ## Data location (read-only)

 The dataset is expected at `data/news-portal-user-interactions-by-globocom/` relative to the repository root, exactly as listed in `tree.txt`.
-The project only reads:
+The project reads:
-- `clicks_sample.csv`
+- `clicks/` directory containing `clicks_hour_XXX.csv` files
 - `articles_embeddings.pickle`

 No files under `/data` should be modified.